National Gardening Week: 20 Best Gardens in the World

 For the very best garden inspiration, look no further.
-We have compiled some of the world’s best gardens including Giverny (Monet’s inspiration), Capability Brown’s Stowe and Luciano Giubbilei’s gardens.
+We have compiled some of the world’s best gardens including Giverny (Monet’s inspiration), Capability Brown’s Stowe and Luciano Giubbilei’s green-fingered designs.

 Stowe was Capability Brown’s first major commission, and today is one of the most magnificent landscape gardens in England.
 He rose to prominence here as Head Gardener by the age of 26 and lived in the area for ten years with his wife.
 Now managed by the National Trust, Stowe features winding paths, lakes, and temples.